 - 2130: The remnants of the Martian Colony, led by Captain Malcolm Shaw, seize control of the Beyonder.
 They alter its orbit, sending it on a collision course with Heaven’s Gate.

 - 2131: The Beyonder passes through Heaven’s Gate and vanishes.
 The unstable wormhole collapses shortly after.
 No sign is ever seen of the Martian Colonists again.

 - 2415: The Beyonder emerges in the Tau system.
 By scanning the stars, they are able to identify that they have been displaced in both space and time.
-In the space of an instant, they travelled 500 parsecs and almost 300 years into the future.
+In an instant, they travelled 500 parsecs and almost 300 years into the future.

-- 2420: After scanning their new environment, the colonists identify and settle the planet of Wayrest, which is habitable by a stroke of sheer dumb luck.
-A tiny colony is established on the planet’s surface.
+- 2420: After scanning their new environment, the colonists realise they are in a star system with several planets, one of which is habitable by a stroke of sheer dumb luck.
+A tiny colony is established on the planet, christened Tabula Rasa.

-- 2745: The population of Wayrest reaches 2 million, helped along by human embryos from the Beyonder and the advantages of an extremely hospitable world.
+- 2745: The population of Tabula Rasa reaches 2 million, helped along by human embryos from the Beyonder and the advantages of an extremely hospitable world.